Keiwen/workload-macro-planner/README.md

 Total workload is showed on top on the page, compared to resources' capacity, where excessive workload is in red.

+Tasks can be sorted alphabetically or by workload

 ![Card](https://raw.githubusercontent.com/Keiwen/workload-macro-planner/master/samples/small/card.png)